pink-27/Distributed-InMemory-Key-Val-Store/README.md

 It’s still a key-value store.
 Still Java.
 Still pretending to be distributed.
 But now it has **Raft**, so everything feels a bit more academic.

-The leader has commitment issues (commitIndex), followers just do what they’re told (unless their logs say otherwise), and consensus is more of a *vibe* than a guarantee.
-But hey — logs replicate, things eventually commit, and we all pretend this isn't just threads in trench coats.
+The leader has commitment issues (commitIndex), followers just do what they’re told (unless their logs say otherwise), and consensus is more of a "eventuality" than a guarantee.
+But logs replicate, things eventually commit, and we all pretend this isn't just threads in hoodies.

 ## What’s New in V3